layro01/veracode-github-app/README.md

   ngrok http 3000
   ```

 2. Look for the **Forwarding** public ngrok URL in the output of the above command (this should be something like [https://abc0-123-456-78-910.ngrok.io](https://abc0-123-456-78-910.ngrok.io)).
-Copy this URL into the `ngrok` constant in [src/utils/constants.js](https://github.com/vincent-deng/veracode-github-app/blob/a61fb3b58083a4df7a307a6d04c6199591a1dd9b/src/utils/constants.js#L3).
+Copy this URL into the following locations:

+  - The `ngrok` constant in `src/utils/constants.js`.
+  - The `appUrl` constant in `src/app_config.js`.

 3. You need to run a local DynamDB instance to store state information on running scan workflows.
 To do this, first install dynamodb-admin using the following command: